 8. Reset Face ID

-Face ID has worked brilliantly for me ever since I got my iPhone X. But some people may find that Face ID has trouble recognizing their face from time to time.
+Face ID works brilliantly for most people.
+But some may find that Face ID has trouble recognizing their face from time to time.
 If this is happening to you, the most likely culprit is that you poorly scanned your face when setting up Face ID.
 Thankfully, this can easily be corrected.